How long does it take for roaches to die after exterminator visits?

 Some cockroaches, like the German cockroach, are primarily carried into the home.
 Homeowners should be careful to inspect items such as used furniture or appliances for cockroaches before bringing them home.
 Outdoor cockroaches may invade under doors and through open windows.
 Homeowners and the pest control professionals should collaborate to seal up the home as much as possible.
 Pest control professionals also can employ traps such as glue boards in areas where cockroaches may travel or hide.
 Yet another tool can be proper applications of products such as baits and residuals to cracks/crevices, harborage areas and the exterior of the home.
 The actual plan and time to help control cockroaches will vary by home and situation.

 Our integrated A.I.M. protection process works to assess your home, implement solutions, and monitor any pest problems you may face.
-Call Orkin today to schedule a home inspection and receive a customized treatment plan from your local Orkin Technician.
+Call Orkin today to schedule a home inspection and receive a customized treatment plan from your local Orkin Pro.